openbook-edu/openbook-core/docs/overview.md

 ## Repository layer

 The repository layer maps entities into the database and back.
-The repository layer should contain no domain logic and should only be concerned with "given a User object, how do I persist it? how do I retrieve it?"
+The repository layer should contain no domain logic and should only be concerned with "given a User object, how do I persist it? how do I retrieve it?".

 Currently repositories are implemented for the postgresql 9.4+ database.
 For certain new features we are taking advantage of postgres' jsonb storage.
+Behind the scenes, every time a search is performed, the result of the search is cached in Redis to accelerate retrieval if the same search should be repeated.
+Nothing is cached on creation, update or deletion.
+It might be worthwhile to simulate if caching on creation would save more time or consume more time.

 Method signatures look like this:

-    def list(implicit conn: Connection, cache: ScalaCachePool): Future[\/[RepositoryError.Fail, A]]
+    def list(implicit conn: Connection): Future[\/[RepositoryError.Fail, A]]

 Future goal: clean up and simplify method signatures.
 Database connection and optional cache should be passed in via the reader monad, and for easier composition the methods should return a monad transformer like (with scalaz) `EitherT[Future, RepoFail, A]`, (with cats) `XorT[Future, RepoFail, A]`, or switch to scalaz's Task like `Task[A]`.
 Have a look at lceeq-accounts type aliases: